-You cannot change the type of the default VLANs (that is, the VLANs with ID 1, 4088 and 4089).
-When you create a VLAN using this page, its type is always static.
+You cannot change the type of the default VLANs.
+When you manually create a VLAN, its type is static.
 A VLAN that is created by the Generic VLAN Registration Protocol (GVRP) initially uses a type of dynamic.
 You can change the type of a dynamic VLAN to static.